Skip to contents

 include_src

 Character.
 It determines records from which sources should be included.
 This matters when clients were identified only from, not all, but some of the sources.
-This choice will not impact the number of client that would be identified but has impact on the number of records and the latest entry date.
+This choice will not impact the number of client that would be identified but has impact on the number of records and the first/latest entry date.
 The options are one of:

 • "all" - records from all sources are included;